 \`\`\`

-Reason: too marketing-y, opens with filler, does not get to the fix.
+Reason: too marketing-y, opens with filler, takes too long to reach the fix.

 Step 3: Keep examples in the target domain

-If output is an internal Slack message, use a Slack-style example.
-If output is a PR description, use a PR description.
-Genre transfer is fragile.
+If the output is an internal Slack message, use a Slack-style example.
+If it is a PR description, use a PR description.
+Genre transfer is fragile: a press-release example will pull a Slack message toward press-release register every time.

 Examples (vary by input):